-This project mainly uses data from a phone survey of 1,545 rural Indian households.
-These data were collected in partnership with IDInsights (IDI), a global advisory, data analytics, and research organization, from September-October 2019, and the sample was resurveyed from a sample that IDI had surveyed in-person prior to the pandemic.
+This project uses data from a phone survey of 1,545 rural Indian households collected in August 2020.
+These data were collected in partnership with IDinsight (IDI), a global advisory, data analytics, and research organization.
+We use data from an in-person, baseline survey that IDI collected in September-October 2019 as our sample frame for the phone survey.
 In addition, we supplement these data with information on case and death rates.

 Data Collection & Key Variables.
-Working with IDI, we conducted the phone survey in 20 districts across 6 states (Rajasthan, Uttar Pradesh, Bihar, Jharkhand, Madhya Pradesh, and in Afridi, Dhillon and Roy (2021), who focus on a sample of poor households in Delhi.
+Working with IDI, we conducted the phone survey in 20 districts across 6 states (Rajasthan, Uttar Pradesh, Bihar, Jharkhand, Madhya Pradesh, and

+4Additional evidence on the effect of the pandemic on mental health of men and women in India can be found in Afridi, Dhillon and Roy (2021), who focus on a sample of poor households in Delhi.
 In this different population, they find that mental health declines more for women than men during the pandemic.
 Acharya Samadarshi, Sharma and Bhatta (2020) also document increases in stress during the pandemic in an online survey from Nepal.